AP analysis: Medical pot takes hit when weed legal for all

 "Patients have needs.
 Consumers have wants," said Anthony Taylor, a medical marijuana advocate who sits on the Oregon Cannabis Commission.
 "Patients are in crisis right now."

-"Who, with any medical condition, needs to be eating 20 pieces of candy a day?" asked Erich Berkovitz, Oregon's last remaining state-licensed medical marijuana processor.

-Patients can also grow a small number of plants, but that doesn't address the needs of the many medical patients who don't smoke and instead rely on marijuana-infused edibles or tinctures.

 Bill Blazina, a Navy veteran, used the state's medical program in 2013 when he was diagnosed with esophageal cancer.
-But the 73-year-old grandfather found the landscape had changed dramatically when he was diagnosed last year with a new cancer in his lung.
+But the 73-year-old grandfather found the landscape had changed dramatically when he was diagnosed recently with a new cancer in his lung.

 The highly concentrated marijuana oil he took before — and wanted to take again — was selling for $60 a gram, his daily dose.
 A two-month supply would cost thousands at a retail pot shop, so Blazina connected with what he calls a "compassionate grower" who sold him the same amount at cost for $750, a transaction that fell in a legal gray area.